 A: We do have bikes available for team members that need bikes.
 Borrowed bikes must be maintained by the junior/family that borrow it and return it immediately after leaving the team

 Q: Can parents participate in trainings?

 A: Yes.
 Juniors get priority for coach’s time and for the indoor training.
 For the indoor training, juniors have until end of day Saturday to sign up after that the parents and adult members of the team can sign up to participate in the Monday training.
 There are 16 bike set-ups.
 We do encourage parents to come for the outdoor rides.

 A: Of course, but we do have the Plexi Glass Rule in effect.
 Just like a youth hockey practice, parents stay behind the plexi glass and do not go on the ice, parents at indoor training should not be interacting with their child during training and never go up on the platforms.
 Training is over AFTER stretch and when the coaches say it is over.
 We ask that parents be respectful of this rule.
 And there is no real Plexi glass – it is just a description to help illustrate the rule!

 Q: Are team members require to wear the team kit?

 A: If the team member is going to race they will be required to wear the team kit.
-If the team member is not going to race they are not required but encouraged to have a team jersey for team rides and outreach events.
+If the team member is not going to race they are not required to wear it but every member of the club must have a team jersey and shorts/bib.
 FRCC does provide financial assistance or payment plans for team members that need it.